-- Genetic factors: There are studies that have been performed on adopted patients, identical twins, twins that have been brought up separately, etc. in order to determine how important the genetic factor is.
+- Genetic factors: There are studies performed on adopted patients, identical twins, twins that have been brought up separately, etc. in order to determine how important the genetic factor is.

-- Psychosocial factors: loss of a dear person, disease, divorce, or situations of a lot of stress.
+- Psychosocial factors: loss of a dear person, disease, divorce, or stressful situations.

 - Other causes: medical condition (myocardial post-heart attack, cancer, AIDS) and/or addictions (alcohol and drugs).

-It can happen without an apparent reason, even though there several factors that can be involved.
+It can happen without an apparent reason, even though there are several factors involved.

-- A 25% of the population suffer depression at least once in their lives.
+- A 25% of the population suffers depression at least once in their lives.

 - There are more than 2 million people who suffer depression in Spain.

-- Depression affects women twice more than men, specially in women between 30-35 years of age.
+- Depression affects women twice times more than men, especially women between 30-35 years of age.

 - 50% of the patients that visit a psychiatrist are depressive, and an 80% of them do not receive a proper treatment.